-Remark 0.98.
-You may wonder if we really can just make up some number i, and build a new set by adjoining it to \mathbb{R} .
+Remark 0.99.
+You may wonder whether it is legitimate to just conjure up some imagined number i, and build a new set by adjoining it to \mathbb{R} .
 Isn't that just a little, oh, imaginary?
-No, actually; it is quite concrete, and we can provide two very sound justifications.
+No, actually; we can provide two very sound justifications.